fbpx

 Current Status and Protection

-The Lake Erie watersnake is currently listed as Special Concern under the Ontario Endangered Species Act, 2007 and Endangered under the federal Species at Risk Act.
+The Lake Erie watersnake is currently listed as Special Concern under the Ontario Endangered Species Act, 2007 and the federal Species at Risk Act.
 The species has also been designated as a Specially Protected Reptile under the Ontario Fish and Wildlife Conservation Act.
-These acts offer protection to individuals and their habitat.
-The habitat of this species is further protected in Ontario by the Provincial Policy Statement under the Planning Act.
-The International Union for Conservation of Nature has not assessed the global status of the Lake Erie watersnake.
-Additional detail about legal protection for species at risk in Ontario is available on our Legal Protection page.
+These acts offer some protection to individuals and their habitat.
+The International Union for Conservation of Nature has not yet assessed the global status of the Lake Erie watersnake, but lists the common watersnake (of which the Lake Erie watersnake is a subspecies) as Least Concern.
+The common watersnake’s status was last confirmed March 2007.

 Learn more about reptile and amphibian conservation and what you can do to help these species on our Reptile and Amphibian Stewardship page.